Food on the Move: Removing the Unknown with Order Metrics Screens

 - Those guests have a better, more relaxing pre-flight experience.

-This is a potential for operations like airports, where guests are time poor.
-These screens operate by using kitchen display technology, which records how long each meal takes to be prepared in the kitchen.
-Since it displays the data out on a screen in front of the restaurant, guests can make a decision before they even enter.
+This technology presents new opportunities for operations like airports, where guests are time-poor.
+These screens operate by using kitchen display technology, which records how long each meal takes to prepare in the kitchen.
+Since it displays the data out on a screen in front of the restaurant, guests can decide before they even enter.

 What if the service time is high?
 Won’t that put new guests off and negatively impact your business?
-Yes, it could, but it is not nearly as bad as the hit your reputation will take by allowing the guest to sit down and order when you serve them in time.
+Yes, it could, but it’s not nearly as bad as the hit your reputation will take if you allowing the guest to sit down under a false promise and serve them late.

 Restaurant Wait Times

-The key is to make the service times as low as possible and make the choice easy for the consumer.
-There are plenty of hints and tricks that restaurants use to ensure this is the case.
+The key is to make the service times as low as possible and the choice easy for the consumer.
+There are plenty of hints and tricks that restaurants use to ensure this.

-- A kitchen display enables the operation with more efficiency and effectiveness.
-A good kitchen solution will help to time and coordinate orders to help the operator keep service times low.
+- A kitchen order metrics screens enables the operation with more efficiency and effectiveness.
+A practical kitchen solution will help to time and coordinate orders to help keep service times low.

-- Some restaurants reduce their menu specifically for these environments, so they can eliminate the dishes that have long cook times and ensure that the service times are as quick as possible.
+- Some restaurants reduce their menu specifically for these environments, so they can eliminate the dishes that have long cook times.
+This reduction ensures that the service times are as quick as possible.

 - Sophisticated food storage solutions can enable operators to cook items in advance and “hot hold” them at excellent quality.
 I’ve seen products that allow chefs to store a newly fried egg for over 30 minutes and still keep the yolk runny.
-You might expect that if restaurants are cooking food in advance of guests arriving they will waste more food.
-But portioning is an important factor in not only reducing food waste, but in restaurateurs managing their inventory.
+You might assume that if restaurants are cooking in advance of guests arriving, they’ll waste more food.
+Portioning is an essential factor in not only reducing food waste but in restaurateurs managing their inventory.

-- Based on hot-holding, there are technological features which allow operators to reduce this wastage in hot holding environments.
-Bin management will utilize historical sales information to help the restaurant to predict the correct number of items to hot-hold throughout the day.
+- Based on hot-holding, there are technological features that allow operators to reduce this wastage.
+Bin management utilizes historical sales information to help the restaurant to predict the correct number of items to hot-hold throughout the day.

 High volume restaurants cope with demand and keep service times as low as possible.
-The metrics screens that bring this to life and into the consumer’s consciousness.
-In fact, some European restaurants utilize metrics screens to help enhance their offer when pitching to airports for new sites when they become available.
+Metrics screens can bring this to life and into the consumer’s consciousness.
+Some European restaurants utilize metrics screens to enhance their offer when pitching to airports for new sites when they become available.

-Companies like Uber or Dominos both provide services have learned to compensate respective of their customers’ time; keeping your customers well informed builds trust.
-Your customers have faith in your product because they know you are working with respect to their precious time, and that trust increases your bottom line through loyalty and return visits.
+Companies like Uber and Dominos have learned to respect their customers’ time: keeping them well-informed builds trust.
+Your customers have faith in your product because they know you’re conscious of their precious time.
+That trust increases your bottom line through loyalty and return visits.

 Minimizing unknown factors is the key to helping consumers make better decisions when you have to get food on the move.
 If you only have 45 minutes, do you have the time to sit down and eat?
-This is exactly the information you need to make an informed choice.
+Metrics provide the best information to make an informed choice.
 Would the grab & go concept always win if you had this knowledge?

 Unknown Factors to Consider